SEXUAL HARASSMENT ORDERS IN THE FWC

 Th Proposed Bill

-The proposed Bill is in response to the Respect@Work Report (the Report) presented to the Government by the Sex Discrimination Commissioner, Kate Jenkins, in March last year.
-The central aim of the Respect@Work Report was to provide recommendations to the Federal Government about how the current legislative schemes need to be amended to better integrate and align the anti-discrimination, workplace and WHS systems and put in place a proactive, preventative approach to sexual harassment.
+The proposed Bill is in response to the Respect@Work Report (the Report) presented to the Government by the Sex Discrimination Commissioner, Kate Jenkins.
+The aim of the Respect@Work Report bill, was to provide recommendations to the Federal Government about how the current legislative schemes need to be amended to better integrate and align the anti-discrimination, workplace and WHS systems and put in place a proactive, preventative approach to sexual harassment.

-Since 1 January 2014, the Fair Work Act has provided for the Commission to make orders to stop bullying at work.
-While sexual harassment may constitute bullying in some circumstances, the 2 types of behaviour can differ substantially in nature and experience.
+Since 1 January 2014, the Fair Work Act has provided for the Commission to make orders in order to stop bullying in the workplace.
+Whilst sexual harassment may constitute bullying in some circumstances, the 2 types of behaviour can differ substantially in nature and experience.

 From 11 November 2021, the Fair Work Act provides for persons to apply to the Commission for orders to stop sexual harassment at work.
 Part 6 – 4B of the Fair Work Act 2009 (Cth), which deals with orders to stop bullying, will now be extended to allow a worker who has been sexually harassed (as defined in section 28A of the Sex Discrimination Act 1984) at work, by one or more individuals, to apply to the Fair Work Commission for an order to stop the sexual harassment.
 This measure operates in the same way as the current anti-bullying orders, only preventing future harm and with limited remedies available to the affected employee.